List of longest continuous truss bridge spans

-This list includes bridges that act primarily as a continuous truss.
+Both lists include bridges that act primarily as a continuous truss.
 These bridges may appear to be—or may incorporate elements of—a different design.
-For example, the list includes the Francis Scott Key Bridge which incorporates an arch shape into the design, but is continuous across multiple spans.
-The Key Bridge acts first as a continuous truss bridge and secondarily as an arch bridge.
+For example, the now destroyed Francis Scott Key Bridge incorporated an arch shape into the design, but was continuous across multiple spans.
+The Key Bridge acted first as a continuous truss bridge and secondarily as an arch bridge.

 This list does not include cantilever bridges.

 Only bridges that are currently in use are included in the rankings.
-Bridges currently being planned, designed, or constructed and bridges that have been demolished are noted separately.
+Bridges currently being planned, designed, or constructed and bridges that have been destroyed or demolished are noted separately.